Russian invasion of East Prussia (1914): Comparison of strength

-Although outnumbering the enemy, the Russian Army had numerous problems that contributed to its defeat: Russia was not prepared for a large war at the time and its rearmament programme was not completed, as was known to the Germans.
-Many soldiers were untrained, its transport service was largely ineffective and slowed down the movement of troops, its forces were spread out over a large territory and had little coordination with each other, allowing the enemy to engage each part of their army separately, like in the Battle of Tannenberg or the Battle of Stallupönen, and most importantly, its intelligence-gathering technique was greatly inferior to that of the Germans due to lack of reconnaissance units.
-The planning of the invasion was rushed in order to help France as quickly as possible and not well-thought out.
+Although outnumbering the enemy, the Imperial Russian Army had numerous problems that contributed to its defeat: Russia was not prepared for a large war at the time as it was in the midst of a rearmament programme, as was known to the Germans.
+Many soldiers were untrained, its transport service was largely ineffective due to a lack of railways from the Russian side of East Prussia.
+Moreover, the topography slowed down the movement of Russian troops and influenced its forces to be spread out over a large territory.
+These natural barriers and little coordination between the two Russian armies allowed the Germans to engage each army separately, like in the Battle of Tannenberg or the Battle of Stallupönen.
+Russian military intelligence was greatly inferior to that of the Germans due to lack of reconnaissance units.
+Most importantly, the Russians lacked heavy artillery guns—a problem which would plague the Russian Army for the rest of the war.
+The invasion was launched before full mobilization was complete to aid the French; The Russians promised the swift invasion should France face the main German force upon French request in 1912.

-The German 8th Army also had numerous problems.
+On the other hand, the German 8th Army also had numerous problems.
 Half of it consisted of newly drafted elderly reservists.
 The German Empire last participated in a war in 1871, and the Russian Empire in 1905.
 Therefore, the German military had no combat experience, while the Russians mostly did.
 This was especially true of officers and senior military leadership, Generals Samsonov and Rennenkampf participated in the Russo-Japanese War.
-At the beginning of the war, the Russians had no problem with a shortage of weapons or ammunition, their armies were fully equipped with guns and machine guns.

-Thus the small German army, with commanders without modern combat experience and half-staffed by hastily assembled reservists, had to face off against vastly superior enemy armies with combat experience from the recent war with Imperial Japan.